 In a recent post, a member of our HerMoney Facebook community asked for some advice about what to do after her current bank dropped their annual percentage rate (APR) yet again.
-Not surprisingly, our members were quick to supply her with some pretty impressive money advice on everything from churning and stacking accounts, to info on where to snag the best annual percentage yield (APY) on high-yield savings accounts (HYSA).
+Not surprisingly, our members were quick to supply her with some pretty impressive money advice on everything from emergency funds to info on where to snag the best annual percentage yield (APY) on high-yield savings accounts (HYSA).

 We know the smart and savvy women of the HerMoney group are always willing to spill the tea on one of our favorite topics: emergency funds.
 So I posed the following questions:

 Do you have an emergency fund?
-Where do you keep these funds?
+Where do you keep your emergency funds?

 We’ve heard a lot about HYSAs — if you have one, tell us why you love it!